redding/romo/gh-pages/view_handlers/css/grid_tables.md

 * semantic header, body, footer, etc.
 * auto sizing columns based on their content
-* consistant cell heights across rows.
+* consistent cell heights across rows.

 You **will** get:

 * raw markup that can be more easily manipulated (ie drag n drop, etc).
 * more flexible styling control

+**Also note**: Romo grid tables aren't designed to be nested in one another.
+Doing so causes the styles of the parent grid table to be forced on the child grid table.

 ### Default styles